nevsky-dev/nevsky-dev/README.md

 ## 📂 Featured Projects

 - **Pathyxis** – A web-based open source malware scanner leveraging the VirusTotal API to help keep your systems safe.

+- **Simple Sorting Algorithm Visualizer** - As the name suggests, it is a simple sorting algorith visualizer, made in Python using Tkinter and Matplotlib

 ---